University of North Carolina at Chapel Hill student housing: Parker Community

 Avery is a part of the Parker Community.
-It was built in 1958 and is suite style with balcony access.
-The building is four stories tall, contains 241 male and female residents and four Resident Advisors.
+It was built in 1958 and is suite-style with balcony access.
+The building is four stories tall, and contains 241 male and female residents and four resident advisors.
 Avery's amenities include study rooms, kitchens, ice machines, a laundry room, a TV room, lounges, a basketball court and vending machines.

 Avery bears the name of William Waightstill Avery, the valedictorian of the class of 1837.
 He was a lawyer and served in the State House of Commons as well as the State Senate.
 In 1861 he was the Confederate Senator from North Carolina until he was killed in 1864 by a group of Union sympathizers.